tablexi/flow_machine/README.md

 Declared as an option to the `transition` method inside an `event` block.

-* `after` Will be called after the transition has happened successfully.
+* `after` Will be called after the transition has happened successfully including persistance (if applicable).
 Useful when you only want something to trigger when moving from a specific state to another.

 `transition to: :published, after: :send_mailing_list_email`